Best Pour-Over Coffee Maker: How to Choose the Right Dripper

 You’re also going to need a kettle.

 Finally, you can achieve excellent pour-over coffee without weighing anything, but you’ll add an extra element of control if you use a coffee scale.
-You can read all about making the move away from measuring spoons in my complete coffee scale guide.
+You can read all about making the move away from measuring spoons in my complete guide to the best coffee scales.

 Decision Time